purton-tech/rust-on-nails/rust-on-nails.com/content/docs/ide-setup/introduction.md

 ## This Guide

-After running through a few projects creating ADR's I realised a lot of the are re-usable.
-When you add in the Proofs of Concept which are required to prove an architecture decision you end up with something almost like a tutorial.
+After running through a few projects creating ADR's I realised a lot of them are re-usable.
+With the Proofs of Concept which are required to prove an architecture decision you end up with something almost like a tutorial.

 This guide shows how to get Rust web applications into production.